 Bee Haven is closed.
 2025 is Bee Haven’s 50th year, so a fitting one for new beginnings and closures.
-Check out the website vermonthoney.org for many new sources of small-scale, real Vermont honey.
-There are so many delicious honey’s out there and many fun roads to explore to find them.
+Check out the website vermonthoney.org to find many new sources of small-scale, real Vermont honey.
+There are so many delicious honeys out there and so many fun and beautiful roads to explore finding them.

-If you’re interested in living at Bee Haven Honey Farm when we step fully away, as a small-scale beekeeper or growing operation, or if you’d love to live in a beautiful spot in rural Vermont that’s been bee blessed, as a new loving steward, reach out to us in the message box below and let us know.
+If you’re interested in living at Bee Haven Honey Farm when we fully step away, as a small-scale beekeeper or growing operation, or if you’d love to live in a beautiful spot in rural Vermont, reach out to us in the message box below.

 A summer swarm in the old apple tree a few years ago.

 Bee Haven Honey Farm made and sold honey in Vermont for 50 years.
-In the last 25 years, our speciality was an old world-style, true raw, always, and only, from our own hives.
-We offered a bouquet of other hive, garden and wood’s-sourced natural care products, made by hand in small batches, often with botanicals we grew organically or ethically wild-crafted, alongside our honeys.
-What an honor to have home brewers, herbalists, kitchen witches, gardeners, epicureans, rural-livers, old-timers and honey connoisseurs for customers!
-We’ll always be grateful to have played a part in Vermont’s unique beekeeping history and to be have been the proud winners of the 2022 Black Jar Honey Contest’s Grand Prize for the Best Tasting Honey in the World.
-Special hearty thanks to the Center for Honeybee Research in Asheville, N.C. for their annual international contest, their work addressing the plight of honeybees and their celebration and promotion of raw honey for it’s uniquely luscious flavor spectrum.
+In the last 15, our speciality was an old world style, true raw honey.
+We offered a bouquet of other hive, garden and wood’s-sourced natural body care and apothecary products, made by hand in small batches, often with botanicals grown at Bee Haven organically or ethically wild-crafted, as well.
+What an honor it was to have home brewers, herbalists, kitchen witches, gardeners, epicureans, rural-livers, old-timers and honey connoisseurs as our customers and to have played a part in Vermont’s unique beekeeping history.
+As the proud winners of the 2022 Black Jar Honey Contest’s Grand Prize for the Best Tasting Honey in the World, we extend a hearty thanks to the Center for Honeybee Research in Asheville, N.C. ~ for their annual international contest, their work addressing the plight of honeybees and their celebration and promotion of raw honey, recognizing it for its uniquely luscious flavor spectrum.
 What a beautiful ride!

 Message us below: